iamtheyammer/fetch-ford-service-manuals/README.md

 Wiring diagrams will be in `outputpath/Wiring`.

-The `cover.html` file contains the book's cover.
-If you want to see a somewhat visual table of contents, you can open it in a text editor and change this line `<div id="wsm-tree" style="display:none;">` to `<div id="wsm-tree">`.
-Then, open it in a browser.
+The `cover.html` file contains the book's cover and a table of contents laid out in bullet points.
+The tree of those bullet points directly maps to the file structure of the downloaded manual.
+Note that some characters are not allowed in file/folder names, so characters like slashes, colons, and more are replaced with dashes when saving.

 The `toc.json` file contains the computer-readable table of contents, with the name mapped to the "document number", which is used to fetch the PDF.

-Not sure how useful it is, honestly, but it was helpful while debugging.
+### Truncated filenames

+Most operating systems limit filenames to 255 bytes (not 255 characters).
+For filenames over 200 characters (which are farily rare), the downloader will truncate the name, then add ` (docID truncated)` onto the end.

+If you're having trouble finding a document with a long name, search for it in `toc.json`, where it will be a key with a value.
+That value is the `docID` which will be in the filename.

 ## FAQ

-Questions I think someone might ask, not questions anyone has ever asked before.

 ### Which vehicles does this work with?